bdkiran/Lyragen/README.md

 # Lyragen

 Lyragen is a python tool to used to aquire song lyrics from AZ lyrics.
+After fetching the lyrics, they are then indexed in an elasticsearch database.

 ## Usage